rawdlite/docker-rompr/README.md

 Usage docker-compose
 ---------------------------------
-You cancreate a docker-compose.yml like so:
+You can create a docker-compose.yml like so:

 	version: "3"